BHCSSD/10.1.4-Assignment-Draw-A-Scene/README.md

 ## Your drawing must include:
 - A background colour
-- At least 10 shapes, including all of the following:
+- At least **10 shapes**, including all of the following:
   - Lines
   - Rectangles -or- squared
   - Ellipses -or- circles
   - Optional shapes: triangles, quad, arc
   - some shapes must be filled, using multiple colours
   - You could also use random(255) to affect your color codes.
   - multiple stroke thicknesses of lines.
-Example:  strokeWeight(5);
+Example:  `strokeWeight(5);`
   - 3 lines of text somewhere on your drawing

 ## Tips
 - It is sometimes easier to draw with:  `rectMode(CENTER);`
 - Then if you want to go back to normal rectangle mode:	`rectMode(CORNER);`
-- Consider using noFill()  & noStroke()
+- Consider using `noFill()`  & `noStroke()`

 ## Done early?
 - Practice adding a Font and give your artwork a title.
 - Try animating your picture.
 Can you make your snowman wave by moving your mouse?
 Or add a bird that flies across your screen.
 - If you already know how to add images, or figure out how to include a picture as a background.
 For example, you could have a winter scene picture behind your snowman.
-To do this you do NOT use the background( ) code, you just put the right sized image at 0,0.
-Example: image(snowscenePic, 0, 0, 400, 600);
+To do this you do NOT use the background( ) code, you just put the right-sized image at 0,0.
+Example: `image(snowscenePic, 0, 0, 400, 600);`

 ```
 //Link to an easy color picker:
 //https://www.w3schools.com/colors/colors_picker.asp

 function setup() {
 createCanvas(300, 400);